-When wheelchair lift system is activated or when the lift mechanism door or the wheelchair access door is open, the ECM will inhibit the accelerator pedal to prevent any coach movement.
-Furthermore, the parking brake cannot be released.
+When either the lift mechanism access door or the wheelchair access door is open, the parking brake cannot be released and the transmission gear selector will not register any gear selection.

 If in motion and the access door opens, a telltale light will illuminate and an audible alert will sound.
 When the coach speed decreases below 2 mph (3 Km/h), the parking brake automatically applies.